googleapis/google-cloud-php/CORE_CONCEPTS.md

 $operation->pollUntilComplete();

 if ($operation->operationSucceeded()) {
+    // The return value of OperationResponse::getResult is documented in the Long Running Operation method
+    // which returned the OperationResponse.
+It will be in the format `@return OperationResponse<Instance>`.
     /** @var Instance $result */
     $result = $operation->getResult();
-    // The return value of OperationResponse::getResult is documented in the Long Running Operation method
-    // which returned the OperationResponse.
-It will be in the format `@return OperationResponse<Instance>` } else {
+} else {
     /** @var Status $error */
     $error = $operation->getError();